 There are several equipments at this laboratory.
 It is open for collaboration research with all part of Japan followings are the equipments now available.
-Electron microscopies (TEM and SEM of jeol), a UI-(Reichert), a flow cytometer tramicrotome (FACScan), a cell sorter (FACSsatar plus), scanning electron microscopies (Bio rad MRC 600 and Zeiss LSM), micromanipulation system (Nikon-Narishige and Zeiss-shimazu), Bioimage analizers (Hamamatsu Pheotonics, Bio rad GS-250 and Pharmacia Image master), a peptide synthesizer (Millipore 600 E), a peptide sequencer (Shimazu PPSQ-10), DNA sequancers (Perkin-Elmer 373-70 and Pharmacia AFL), a DNA/RNA extraction system (Perkin-Elmer 341-30), a real-time surface plasmon detecter (Fisons IAsys), two P3 rooms, Super sentrifugal machine (optima L-90 K). with other equipments, experiments on cell biology and histochemistry can be carried out.
+Electron microscopies (TEM and SEM of jeol), a UItramicrotome (Reichert), con-focal laser microscope system (LEICA DMIREZ), a flow cytometer (FACScan), a cell sorter (FACSsatar plus), Laser scanning microscopies (Bio rad MRC 600 and Zeiss LSM), micromanipulation system (Nikon-Narishige and Zeiss-shimazu), Bioimage analizers (Hamamatsu Photonics, Bio rad GS-250 and Pharmacia Image master), a peptide synthesizer (Millipore 600 E), a peptide sequencer (Shimazu PPSQ-10), DNA sequancers (Perkin-Elmer 373-70 and Pharmacia AFL), a DNA/RNA extraction system (Perkin-Elmer 341-30), a real-time surface plasmon detecter (Fisons IAsys), two P3 rooms, Super sentrifugal machine (optima L-90 K). with other equipments, experiments on cell biology and histochemistry can be carried out.

-Professor and Chief Toshiya Hirayama
+Professor and Chief Research Associate Research Assistant Toshiya Hirayama Akitoyo Ichinose Kumi Tamura

-Research Associate Akitoyo Ichinose

-Research Assistant Kumi Tamura